Khushiirani25/Notification-Service/README.md

-# 🚀 Notification Service with FastAPI nd Redis Cloud
+# 🚀 Notification Service with FastAPI and Redis Cloud

 This project implements a simple notification service using FastAPI and Redis.
 Users can send notifications of different types (Email, SMS, In-App) through a web form, which are then enqueued in a Redis queue.
 A background worker processes these notifications (placeholder for real logic such as sending emails or SMS).